devid-corsard/devid-corsard/README.md

 ### About me
 Always was interested in a programming, started to learn a web-development in a free time as a hobby.

-2014–2022 worked as a [game environment artist](https://www.artstation.com/cgdima) from an idea, reference search and scheduling work to final assets in the game.
+7+ years (2014–2022) worked as a [game environment artist](https://www.artstation.com/cgdima) from an idea, reference search and scheduling work to final assets in the game.

 I enjoy learning new things and taking on new challenges, and I believe my experience in both creative and technical roles gives me a strong foundation in problem-solving